 The second cohort of women entrepreneurs on the EMPOWER Start Programme in GMIT iHubs marked their completion of the course by taking part in a final pitch session, Dragons Den style, in the GMIT Galway campus recently (14 January).

-Cepta Mahon, founder of Cookalicious emerged the winner with runners-up including Olga Klofac, Fairy Specs, Asumpta Gallagher, Best-Practice, Caitriona Fahey, O/T Coach, Lou Brennan, Lou Brennan Design, and Anita Patil.
+Cepta Mahon, founder of Cookalicious, emerged the winner with runners-up including Olga Klofac, Fairy Specs, Assumpta Gallagher, Best-Practice, Caitriona Fahey, O/T Coach, Lou Brennan, Lou Brennan Design, and Anita Patil.

-Cookalicious provide a bespoke cookery class experience delivered to clients in their own home or workplace.
+Cookalicious provides a bespoke cookery class experience delivered to clients in their own home or workplace.
 Contact email@example.com to arrange your groups cookery class experience today.

 Gillian Buckley, Investment Manager with the Western Development Commission who chaired the judging panel, said that the calibre of entrepreneur and businesses presented was very high, and complimented GMIT for taking the initiative to develop a bespoke programme that encourages and support female entrepreneurship in the region.

-The EMPOWER Programme is run by the GMIT Innovation Hubs and aims to fast track female-led businesses based in the West by addressing specific challenges hindering their development.
+About EMPOWER: The EMPOWER Programme is run by the GMIT Innovation Hubs and aims to fast track female-led businesses based in the West by addressing specific challenges hindering their development.
 EMPOWER is funded by the Department of Justice and Equality and the European Social Fund.
-It has two parts; EMPOWER START for early stage ideas or businesses less than a year old, and EMPOWER GROWTH for females in Business for two years or more.
-EMPOWER START takes place one day a week over 12 weeks, and EMPOWER GROWTH takes place one Saturday a month over a year.
+It has two parts; EMPOWER Start for early stage ideas or businesses less than a year old, and EMPOWER Growth for females in Business for two years or more.
+EMPOWER Start takes place one day a week over 12 weeks, and EMPOWER Growth takes place one Saturday a month over a year.

-The next recruitment for EMPOWER START will be September 2019.
-Anyone interested should contact THE EMPOWER office 0949043198 or see www.fb.ie/empowerher.ie or www.empowerher.ie
+The next recruitment for EMPOWER Start will be September 2019.
+Anyone interested should contact EMPOWER office 0949043198 or see www.fb.ie/empowerher.ie or www.empowerher.ie